Skip to main content

 Ah, but how does one destroy a damnation machine?
 The time machine in TC won’t be destroyed, because that would require admitting to the crimes; and the one attempt to sabotage the time machine is immediately subverted by a time traveler who requires the time machine.
 If a single ignorant individual with no resources can stumble into a time machine and get away with murder, what are the limits, exactly, to what could be done by a knowledgeable individual—or large groups of individuals?

-Here we start touching on territory that time-travel SF has been reluctant to tread on, perhaps for the same reasons that SF is reluctant to write stories about the Singularity or superintelligences: if you start to take it seriously, what sort of narratively-satisfying story can you tell?10
+Here we start touching on territory that time-travel SF has been reluctant to tread on, perhaps for the same reasons that SF is reluctant to write stories about the Singularity or superintelligences: if you start to take it seriously, what sort of narratively-satisfying story can you tell?11

 In Timecrimes, the protagonist manipulates and bullies the scientist into sending him back.
 He can do this because he has foreknowledge and is motivated to save his wife.
-His advantage is limited, however, because he went back only a few hours, and is confined to a tiny geographic area and unable to communicate; the scenario is an elegant black box.
+His advantage is limited, however, because he went back only a few hours, and is confined to a tiny geographic area and unable to communicate; the scenario is an elegant locked-room murder mystery.
 But what if he had more scope for action?
 What if he had gone back a month, with some old newspapers with stock & lottery listings?
 What if, when he returned, the scientist refused more strongly…?

 Obviously, any stable time-loop which has multiple iterations means that a time-machine must exist from the beginning to the end of the outer-loop: you can’t go back in a machine which has been destroyed.
-Someone trying to destroy the time-machine can block it from turning on, because no time-traveler can reach them there and stop them; and they can block it after the outer-most loop ends for similar reasons; but they cannot destroy it during the outer-most loop because them failing to do so is required for the loop.
-If they can fail in any way, they will fail; ‘fail’ here can be anything from ‘tricked into thinking they destroyed it’ to ‘killed’ to ‘another time-machine is constructed’.
+Someone trying to destroy the time-machine can block it from turning on, because no time-traveler can reach them there and stop them; and they can block it after the outer-most loop ends for similar reasons; but they cannot destroy it during the outer-most loop because them failing to do so is logically required for the loop.
+Thus, if they can fail in any way, they will fail; ‘fail’ here can be anything from ‘tricked into thinking they destroyed it’ to ‘killed’ to ‘another replacement time-machine is constructed’.

 So to avoid that, they must be able to defeat every possible time-traveler who might create a stable time-loop, and destroy the time-machine in all time-lines.
-Any timecop who intends to destroy a damnation machine is now fighting arbitrarily many desperate zombified time-travelers, who are both know how the machine was destroyed and are seeking to preserve their loops.
+Any timecop who intends to destroy a damnation machine is now fighting arbitrarily many desperate zombiefied time-travelers, who are both know how the machine was destroyed and are seeking to preserve their loops.

-In a situation with sparse scenarios to sample from, like an empty countryside on the weekend with no one there, probably most equilibria will have 0 time-travelers, and the damnation machine can still be destroyed after it has been turned on for the first time.
-However, what if a time machine was turned on in the center of a city?
-Such an installation could no more be undone than dropping an atomic bomb: instantly, the outer loop comes through with the highest priority, representing the ultimate combined power of all time-loops in the final stablest equilibrium.
+Such an installation could no more be undone than the historical fact of having dropping an atomic bomb: instantly, the outer loop comes through with the highest priority, representing the ultimate combined power of all time-loops in the final stablest equilibrium.
 Inside a city with its millions of inhabitants, any of whom could be a looper, one is suddenly fighting the maximum-possible ingenuity & ruthlessness of hundreds—thousands—millions of protagonists, all dedicated to a convergent instrumental goal of ‘preserve the time travel machine’ and able to recruit allies & acquire vast resources with their foreknowledge.
 This incentivizes ever more extreme tactics: if you are unwilling to commit a crime or sin which would be useful, there is another version of you, or another time-traveler, who could, and so now does.

 If it is possible for even a single person to go through and thus possibly causing others to go through once they realize they need allies to defeat attacks and so (possibility implies factuality) multiple people are looping, dropping an atomic bomb on the time-machine would be inadequate—the loopers will have already relocated or rebuilt it.
 Gradually, the region around the time-machine becomes distorted: causality itself warps, and you can only take actions which help the time-machine & loopers, because any other action would eventually impinge on them, be manipulated by them, and anti-time-traveler timelines erased as non-equilibria.